Mathematical modeling of glioma invasion and therapy approaches via kinetic theory of active particles

-The basis for the mesoscopic description of glioma and endothelial cells (ECs) dynamics can be found in \cite{conte2020,conte_surulescu2020}.
-With respect to these works, here we extend those settings considering a more detailed description at the microscopic level, where subcellular dynamics of tumor receptor binding to anisotropic brain tissue and blood vessels are taken into account together with the dynamics of VEGF receptors located on the EC membrane.
-With respect to \cite{conte_surulescu2020}, we consider here a different coupling between endothelial and tumor cell dynamics at the mesoscopic level and we mainly focus on the description and inclusion of different terms characterizing the effects of radio-, chemo-, and anti-angiogenic therapy.
-The upscaling of the corresponding kinetic transport PDEs for glioma and endothelial cells leads in the parabolic limit to a system of reaction-advection-diffusion equations, which we couple with the macroscopic descriptions of VEGFs, healthy, and necrotic tissue evolution.
+The basis for kinetic descriptions of glioma and endothelial cell (ECs) dynamics can be found in Refs. ~\cite{conte2020,conte_surulescu2020}.
+Here we extend those settings upon considering a more detailed description at the microscopic level.
+In fact, subcellular dynamics of tumor receptor binding to anisotropic brain tissue and blood vessels are taken into account together with the dynamics of vascular endothelial growth factor (VEGF) receptors located on the EC membrane.
+With respect to Ref. ~\cite{conte_surulescu2020}, we consider here a different coupling between endothelial and tumor cell dynamics at the mesoscopic level.
+Moreover, we mainly focus on the description and inclusion of different terms characterizing the effects of radio-, chemo-, and anti-angiogenic therapy.
+The upscaling of the corresponding kinetic transport PDEs for glioma and endothelial cells leads in the parabolic limit to a system of reaction-advection-diffusion equations.
+We also couple with the macroscopic descriptions of VEGFs, healthy, and necrotic tissue evolution.

 The subsequent content is organized as follows.
 In Section 2, we describe the model setup on the subcellular and mesoscopic scales and we deduce the corresponding macroscopic PDEs.
 In Section 3, we concretize the coefficient functions and parameters, while the numerical simulations are presented in Section 4.
 In particular, the last part of this section is dedicated to the application of the proposed approach to real glioma patient data.
 A brief discussion is proposed in Section 5.